2004Scape/Client2/README.md

 Combined with WebRTC connections you'll be able to host servers using just your browser by manually exchanging a message for each peer.
 Players that want to join will have to be on world 998 which won't start a web worker server.

 Clicking `New user` on login screen or additionally `::peer` ingame for hosts will open a prompt and write either an offer (host) or answer (peer) to clipboard automatically.
-This message will contain your public IP.
+This message can contain your public IP.
 Pass the offer to the peer, peer returns the answer and you'll be connected!
 Closing the prompt will reset the process and allows for any amount of peers.